gistya/SwiftXState/README.md

 ---

-## Included Sample Apps
+## Included Sample Apps for Mac/iPad

-### SwiftXInspector App
+### SwiftXInspector App:

-Write or paste your XState JSON and run your state machines in high-performance SwiftXStateGraph 2D or 3D views, on-device (Inspector has only been tested so far on macOS).
+- Paste in JSON machine descriptions in XState JSON format to see a realtime visualization.
+- Note: does not yet support pasting in JavaScript functions.

 ![SwiftXInspector Screenshot](Assets/LocalInspector.png)

-### SwiftXChess
+### SwiftXChess:

-An example chess game implemented in SwiftUI and SwiftXState, showing the power of the GPU-accelerated SwiftXStateGraph rendering engine with one window for the app and one window for the inspector, performant even with 897 nodes and 1,536 transitions.
+- Demonstrates the live inspection features of SwiftXGraph and SwiftXInspect
+- Shows the power of GPU-accelerated Metal rendering in SwiftUI

 ![SwiftXChess Screenshot](Assets/SwiftXChess.png)

-This sample app illustrates the advantages of SwiftUI and Metal.
-Apple Silicon allows SwiftXState to graphically render realtime behavior on large, complex state charts.
+- Each board square has different inspectable state depending upon which kind of piece might be present:

 ![ChessNode](Assets/ChessNodes.png)